mumanchu/TMC22xxDriver/README.md

 The Trinamic range has several unique features: _StealthChop™_ and _MicroPlyer™_ for quiet motor operation; _SpreadCycle™_ for dynamic motor control using a "voltage chopper"; _StallGuard™_ for current load and stall detection; and _CoolStep™_ for current control with up to 75% energy savings.
 You can find out all about these features from the data sheet.

-I think the TMC2202/8/9 and TMC2224/5/6 are all the same apart from the packaging, pinouts, voltage and current ratings.
+The TMC2202/8/9 and TMC2224/5/6 are all the same apart from the packaging, pinouts, voltage and current ratings.
 There is a TMC2130 which is similar but uses SPI communications instead for UART.
-(Thsi library can easily use SPI by changing `setRegister()` and `getRegister()` to use SPI instead of UART, maybe I'll add that later...)
+(This library can easily use SPI by modifying `setRegister()` and `getRegister()` to use SPI instead of UART, maybe I'll add that later...)

 I have several 3D printer controller boards that use Trinamic chips, and they _all_ use the TMC2209.
 I've not seen a board that uses the other versions.
-Some are stand-along controller modules are advertised, but does anybody buy them?
+Some stand-alone controller modules which use the other chips are advertised, but does anybody buy them?

 <!-- If you need to learn about stepper motors, check out this voluminous blog entry:
 https://muman.ch/muman/index.htm?muman-stepper-motor-control.htm -->